vitessio/website/content/docs/advanced/vreplication.md

 start the replication.

 For large tables, this is done in chunks.
 After each chunk is copied, replication is resumed until it's caught up.
+VReplication ensures that only changes that affect existing rows are applied.
 Following this another chunk is copied, and so on, until all tables are completed.
 After that, replication runs indefinitely.

 #### It's a shared row

-The vreplication table is a shared row.
-Once the row is creates, the VReplication stream updates various fields of the row to save and report on its own status.
+The vreplication row is shared between the operator and Vreplication itself.
+Once the row is created, the VReplication stream updates various fields of the row to save and report on its own status.
 For example, the `pos` field is continuously updated as it makes forward progress.